Laurie (short story): Plot summary

 Two days after the incident, Lloyd is visited by Gibson, a game warden with the Florida Fish and Wildlife Conservation Commission.
 Gibson informs Lloyd that the alligator has been captured and that it had been hidden alongside the boardwalk for several weeks, guarding a clutch of eggs.
 Lloyd speculates that Don provoked an attack by unintentionally hitting the alligator while swinging his cane.

-The story ends with Lloyd wondering what Laurie sees when she looks at his face and reflecting "It was life, you were stuck with it, and all you could do was live it."
+The story ends with Lloyd wondering what Laurie sees when she looks at his face and reflecting, "It was life, you were stuck with it, and all you could do was live it."

+Relation to other works

+Lloyd Sunderland and Laurie make a cameo appearance in King's 2024 novella Rattlesnakes, attending the funeral of a resident of the Key.

 Publication

-"Laurie" was first published on King's website on May 17, 2018.
+"Laurie" was first published on King's website on May 17, 2018, with no prior announcement.
 An audio recording was included on the audiobook version of Elevation, which was released later that year.
+A French translation was published by Éditions Albin Michel in 2019.
+In 2024, "Laurie" was collected in King's book You Like It Darker, with the first edition book cover referencing the plot of "Laurie".
+The story was dedicated to King's wife Tabitha's corgi Vixen, who died in spring 2018.